 - Process Groups, which are typically unstructured, focus on the interactions among group members.
 Members of process groups are encouraged to share their experiences, provide support and feedback to others, and explore their reactions and responses to other members’ contributions.

 - Skills-Building Groups provide a space in which students can learn and practice tools for enhancing their well-being and managing specific concerns, such as social anxiety, emotion dysregulation, or disordered eating patterns.
 These groups are usually more structured and involve more direct instruction from the group leader.

 - Support Groups are designed to help students who are struggling with similar conditions, life events, or identity concerns, to come together and receive information, support, and guidance from one another.
 These groups provide a space for students to share their experiences, learn about resources, and gain a sense of empowerment and comradery.

 How do I join a group?

 Groups are open to all currently-enrolled WSU students who have paid the student health fee.
-All potential group members will be asked to complete paperwork and meet with a counselor for an intake appointment in order to determine if a group is the right fit for them.
-In addition to an intake appointment, group members will also meet with the group leader for a pre-group screening in order to find out more details about the group, discuss any concerns or questions about joining group, and review group agreements.
+All potential group members will be asked to complete paperwork and meet with a counselor for an initial consultation appointment in order to determine if a group is the right fit for them.
+In addition to a consultation appointment, group members will also meet with the group leader for a pre-group screening in order to find out more details about the group, discuss any concerns or questions about joining the group, and review group agreements.

-To begin the process of joining a group, students can come to Counseling and Psychological Services during walk-in hours.
+To begin the process of joining a group, students can come to Counseling and Psychological Services during counseling hours.